 Nedbank’s financial performance demonstrates resilience amid complex and difficult external environment

-The group continued to make good progress on its strategic value drivers of growth, productivity, and management of risk and capital.
+The group said it continued to make good progress on its strategic value drivers of growth, productivity, and management of risk and capital.

+“A continuation of the good strategic and operational delivery experienced in 2022 should support strong growth for the 2023 financial year.
+Our clients continue to embrace digital transactions and we recorded 46% digitally active customers at the end of December.
+The Nedbank Namibia Holdings Group continues to invest in new technology and processes to become more agile and efficient and to respond better to our customers’ needs.
+We do not plan to reduce our branch network but to adapt to meeting both digital and physical needs of our clients and to provide more contact points for our customers’ convenience,” said Martha Murorua, Managing Director of Nedbank Namibia.

 Growth trends across net interest income (NII) (+7%), non-interest revenue (NIR) (+28%), and client growth (+8%) improved from the prior years.
 The increase in NII was driven by increased interest rates as well as by maintaining a strong balance sheet capital plus liquidity position.
 Solid growth from NIR was driven by continued recovery in client activity and increased client demand.